Comprehensive

 Education

-Board Eligible in General, Adolescent and Child Psychiatry through the American Board of Psychiatry and Neurology
+• Board Certified through the American Osteopathic Board of Neurology and Psychiatry

 Background & Interests